thinktecture/relayserver/docs/deployment.md

   This component provides endpoints to retrieve usage data about the system from the database.
 For example you could fetch this data in intervals and feed it into your monitoring or billing systems.
 Load on this component is based on your internal usage only and should be fairly constant.
-  If not absolutley required we suggested not exposing this container to the public internet.
+  If not absolutely required, we suggested not exposing this container to the public internet.
 Only have it available for your internal administrative usages.
 Unless you have higher load or higher reliability requirements (i.e. for monitoring) it should be fine to run only a single instance.